kostyfisik/PKM-sync-template/notes/chore.pkm.settings.md

 symbols is acceptable.
 Therefore, I will adhere to a maximum of 70 symbols per line.
 This should provide an average close to the optimal 66 symbols and align with most recommendations.

+To use a hotkey (or toggle auto-rewrap) with Rewrap extension in VSCode with the following setting:

+    "rewrap.wrappingColumn": 70,

+So I can use this with #dendron or #foam